Start your care

 • Useful for respite or emergencies

-SIL and SDA are often funded together, but they serve different purposes.
 A support coordinator or allied health team can help you determine the right match based on needs, goals, and safety considerations.

 How is SIL Accommodation Funded in Your NDIS Plan?

-Understanding how NDIS SIL accommodation is funded can feel confusing at first, mainly because SIL works differently from other NDIS housing supports.
+Understanding how SIL accommodation is funded can feel confusing at first, mainly because SIL works differently from other NDIS housing supports.

 While SIL is one of the most widely used supports for people with higher needs, it is also among the most carefully assessed.